 Position dates: flexible, with preference for start ASAP and availability at least through March 2021

-Pay rate: commensurate with Harvard University student pay rates and experience
+Pay rate: commensurate with Harvard University pay rates and experience

-The Morocco Employment Lab, a joint collaboration between Evidence for Policy Design (EPoD) at Harvard Kennedy School and the Abdul Latif Jameel Poverty Action Lab (J-PAL) is seeking a student to assist with developing and translating classroom materials for Moroccan policymakers.
-The content introduces key skills concepts for integrating data and evidence into policymaking.
+The Morocco Employment Lab (MEL), a joint collaboration between Evidence for Policy Design (EPoD) at Harvard Kennedy School and the Abdul Latif Jameel Poverty Action Lab (J-PAL) is seeking a part-time position to help assist with developing and translating classroom materials for Moroccan policymakers.
+The content introduces key skills concepts for integrating data and evidence into policymaking with a focus on labor markets.
 It is delivered through self-paced online courses and live sessions.

 Topics to be covered are outlined below: